6,000 French Police To Welcome Olympic Torch Amid Bonus Boost - UrduPoint

 Darmanin said more than 1,000 boats that will complete the journey with the Belem will all be checked.

-The minister said there was no "specific threat" to the torch event, but that law enforcement was prepared for scenarios including a "radical Islamism" attack along with far-right and far-left extremists.
+The minister said there was no "specific threat" to the torch event.

-France is on a heightened Olympics security alert.
-A 16-year-old boy was arrested Tuesday after he allegedly said on social media he wanted to make an explosive belt and die a martyr at the Paris Games, anti-terrorism prosecutors said.

-Authorities had also feared action by police after unions threatened to disrupt the torch relay around the country, accusing the government of blocking promised bonuses.

 Recent Stories